neapsix/neapsix.github.io/content/posts/2021/20210405_Best_Backup_Client_I.md

 ### It's a Series of Tubes

 My biggest challenge to backing up data over the internet is uploading a lot of data with only a little upload bandwidth.
 My cable internet connection from Charter is rated for 300 Mbit/s down and 30 Mbit/s up.
 In practice, I usually see a little less.
-The only other option in my neighborhood is a DSL connection.
-I'm fortunate not to have a data cap.
+The only other option in my neighborhood is a DSL connection, but at least I don't have a data cap.

 Backing up a terabyte of data on my connection would take three days using 100% of my upload bandwidth the entire time.
-With incremental backups, I don't need to run a full backup often, but because the connection is [not a big truck](https://youtu.be/f99PcP0aFNE), the incremental process also needs to be efficient to avoid interfering with other traffic on the network.
+With incremental backups, I don't need to upload that much very often, but because the connection is [not a big truck](https://youtu.be/f99PcP0aFNE), the incremental process also needs to be efficient to avoid interfering with other traffic on the network.

 The other challenge for me personally is puzzling out what backup client best meets my needs while being stable, trusted, and reasonably convenient to use and administer.
 There are a lot of options, and each has benefits and drawbacks.